jalvarez24/449-Project-1/README.md

-# Things being used:
+# Tech being used:
 - Curl
 - Flask
 - Sqlite3
-- json
+- JSON

 # Tracks Microservice:
 ### To *CREATE* a track